Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/using-settimeout-in-javascript.md

 }, 100);
 ```

-You see, the number `100` refers to the milliseconds it will wait to run.
+The number `100` refers to the milliseconds it will wait to run.

 As you can see, the basic example uses an arrow functions array that will be invoked.
 You can also pass your function in the following way.